 • There are two must-visit routes when in Manta: the southern beaches (via the small beach town of Santa Marianita) and the inland area towards Montecristi.

 • Visit the toquilla straw hat workshops in Montecristi (find the authentic Panama Hat and discover how it’s confectioned).

 • Discover the archaeological past of one of the world’s most ancient civilizations at Hojas Jaboncillo archaeological site.

-• Our favorite restaurants in Manta are Muya and Martinica, both of which are a wonderful example of signature coastal Ecuadoarian food.
+• Our favorite restaurants in Manta are Muya, Martinica, and the fabulous Casa Rosada (just try the tigrillo there!), which are a wonderful example of signature coastal Ecuadoarian food.

 • Perhaps it’s time to learn to kitesurf in Santa Marianita.
 In 4-5 days, you can be an expert.